-Fleas are parasitic six-legged insects that feed on the blood of their hosts.
-Their bodies are made for jumping and their compressed shape means that it’s also easy for them to run through the hair of your pet.
-Although there are many different species of fleas, the most common one is Ctenocephalides felis, a cat flea that actually prefers dogs.
+Answer to Flea Control FAQ: Fleas are parasitic six-legged insects that feed on the blood of their hosts.
+Their bodies are made for jumping, and their compressed shape means that it’s also easy for them to run through the hair of your pet.
+Although there are many different flea species, the most common one is Ctenocephalides felis, a cat flea that prefers dogs.

 You need to thoroughly examine your pet’s skin and hair coat under sufficient light.
 Fleas are reddish-brown and very fast, so you have to look closely.
-There may only be telltale flea dirt (flea feces), most often occurring above the dog’s rump or between a cat’s shoulder blades.
+There may only be telltale flea dirt (flea faeces), most often occurring above the dog’s rump or between a cat’s shoulder blades.
 Take a moist, white paper towel and rub it on the area.
-When moist, flea dirt turns reddish.
+When wet, flea dirt turns reddish.

-Fleas are not only a nuisance to humans and their pets, but can cause medical problems in pets including flea allergy dermatitis, tapeworms, hair loss, and secondary skin irritations.
-Also, large numbers of fleas can cause anemia, especially in puppies and kittens.
-Some pets have been known to die if the anemia is severe.
-While bites are rarely felt, it is the resulting irritation caused by the flea salivary secretions that varies among pets.
+Fleas are not only a nuisance to humans and their pets but can cause medical problems in pets, including flea allergy dermatitis, tapeworms, hair loss, and secondary skin irritations.
+Also, large numbers of fleas can cause anaemia, especially in puppies and kittens.
+Some pets have been known to die if the anaemia is severe.
+While bites are rarely felt, the resulting irritation is caused by flea salivary secretions that vary among pets.
 Some may witness a severe reaction (rash or inflammation) resulting in secondary infections caused by scratching the aggravated skin area.
-Tapeworms normally plague our pets but may appear in children if parts of infested fleas are accidentally consumed.
-In some cases, fleas have been known to spread bubonic plague from rodent to rodent and from rodent to humans.
+Tapeworms commonly plague our pets but may appear in children if parts of infested fleas are accidentally consumed.
+In some cases, fleas have spread bubonic plague from rodents to rodents and from rodents to humans.

 FAD is one of the most common allergies in pets.
-Pets with FAD are not only irritated by flea bites, but are also allergic to the parasite’s saliva, which contains 15 reactive components.
+Pets with FAD are irritated by fleabites and allergic to the parasite’s saliva, containing 15 reactive components.
 When the pet receives his first flea bite, his immune system responds and sets up a hypersensitivity reaction.
-The reaction manifests itself as severe itching when the pet is bitten again.
+The reaction manifests itself as severe itching when the pet has a repeated bite.
 This means a bite from a single flea can set off a delayed itch reaction from flea bites received over the past six months.
-This not only starts a seemingly never-ending itch cycle; it also causes hive-like lesions from all of the bites, making the pet uncomfortable.
+This not only starts a seemingly never-ending itch cycle; it also causes hive-like lesions from all of the edges, making the pet uncomfortable.

-Since your goal is to prevent bites from occurring in the first place, you should use a product that kills adult fleas before they bite, as well as eliminates as many stages of the flea’s life cycle as possible.
+Since your goal is to prevent bites from occurring in the first place, you should use a product that kills adult fleas before they bite and eliminates as many stages of the flea’s life cycle as possible.
 This involves using an adulticide, like pyrethrin and an Insect Growth Regulator (IGR) or Insect Development Inhibitor (IDI).

 We recommend topical adulticides such as Bio Spot, Advantage, or Frontline.
-These treatments both kill fleas on contact with the pet’s skin or hair and kill eggs and larvae.
+These treatments kill fleas in contact with the pet’s skin or hair and destroy eggs and larvae.

 Cats need to be treated carefully.
 Read all labels and only use those products that are meant for cats.
-Bio Spot for Cats contains the Flea Halt Towelettes contain an pest control.
+Bio Spot for Cats contains the Flea Halt Towelettes that have pest control.